MahrRah/iotedgedev/layered_deployment_use_cases.md

 **Considerations:**

-- Maybe differentiate between base and layered deployments (right now the `az iot edge deployment` `--layered` flag seems to not make a difference to as to what the deployment is deployed as).
+- Maybe differentiate between base and layered deployments
+  - **Azure CLI** (right now the `az iot edge deployment` `--layered` flag seems to not make a difference to as to what the deployment is deployed as).
 May be possible to figure out if the layered deployment is a base or layered by looking at the manifest layout
 - Could implement without changing the `deploy` command by using the `.env`, but that may lead to a poorer user experience, due to each deployment requiring a unique name and priority
 - Priority of the base deployment must be lower than the layer deployments to ensure correct behavior of the layered deployments (For example, with layered deployments and base deployments of the same priority, if the base deployment is deployed after the layered, the layered wont be applied, but will be if the order is reverse.
 In addition a layered deployment  as a base deployment is unapplied if a base deployment with the same priority is deployed later)
+- **Azure CLI** does not do full validation of the layered deployment config, as such, you can complete a deployment and have the **Azure portal** show an `invalid schema` error

-#### Tag Edge Device
+## Tag Edge Device

 As a user I'd like to tag my edge device with the corresponding `target-condition` of my layered deployment